Compound Interest in Excel Formula

 - r is the nominal annual interest rate

-- t is the overall length of time the interest is applied (expressed using the same time units as r, usually years).
+- t is the overall length of the interest applied (expressed using the same time units as r, usually years).

 How to Calculate Compound Interest in Excel Formula? (with Examples)